fairyteller/fairytale/README.md

 use `./fairytale` in build directory to run interactive mode or pass script filename as first argument to evaluate the file

 ### Examples
+(Github extension for Fairytale syntax highlighting is WIP)

 #### Math, lambdas, tests, modules
 ```
 test = import_module("test_module.ft");